 Use the Open-Bay Plan to house personnel engaged in duty that requires special housing in groups to accomplish their tasks.
-These include basic training, Military Occupational Specialty (MOS) Training, Special Forces with special mission needs, or other special situations as approved by HQMC Facilities and Services Division (Code LF).
+These include basic training, follow-on entry level training at the Schools of Infantry (East and West), Special Forces with special mission needs, or other special situations as approved by HQMC Facilities and Services Division (Code LF).
+Marines undergoing Military Occupational Specialty training at Marine Corps formal schools will be billeted at the 2+0 standard, unless otherwise approved by HQMC Facilities and Services Division (Code LF).
+Marines undergoing Military Occupational Specialty training at formal schools managed and operated by other Services (Navy, Air Force, and Army) will be billeted under standards as dictated by local memorandums of agreement specific to each particular school and other Service installation.